backdrop-ops/backdropcms.org/www/themes/borg/DOCUMENTATION.md

 * layout.css - contains general overrides to core layouts.
 * components.css - contains general styles for blocks and page elements.
 * components-menus.css - contains genreal menu styles.
+* components-styles.css - contains classes that can be applied to blocks.
 * menu-dropdown.theme.css - contans color and behavior for drop-down menu.
 * menu-toggle.theme.css - contains color and placement for hamburger menu.